Edible Basics: Red Fish, Blue Fish, Flat Fish, Whole Fish?

-When I was a kid, my family spent our summer vacation in Eastham on the outer Cape, where my dad and I regularly fished the gentle estuaries inside Nauset’s barrier beach.
+When I was a kid, my family spent our summer vacations in Eastham on the outer Cape, where my dad and I regularly fished the gentle estuaries inside Nauset’s barrier beach.
 We’d hop into a tiny, borrowed Boston Whaler, then motor up to the top of Town Cove in Orleans to buy boxes of seaweed-packed sand worms, the best-suited bait for luring hungry flounder and fluke from the sea floor.
-We’d drop our baited lines, bounce the weighted hooks across the sandy bottom and wait, every tiny nibble a sign that the fish were down there—just be patient, and they will come.
+We’d drop our baited lines, bounce the weighted hooks across the sandy bottom and wait, every tiny nibble a sign that the fish were down there—if we were patient, they would come.

 My dad did most of the work.
-He’d bait my rod (when you’re nine, sand worms are gross, and they bite!), and if I had a fish on my line, he’d hold it steady and take it off the hook, chasing after it if it flopped frantically around the bottom of the boat.
+He’d bait my rod (when you’re nine, sand worms are gross, and they bite!), and if I had a fish on my line, he’d take it off the hook, chasing after it if it flopped frantically around the bottom of the boat.
 Some days we didn’t catch anything at all, but we were often successful enough to feed our extended vacationing family on four or five nice, fat flounder.

 Once we were home, my dad would stand over the sink and clean our catch, rinsing blood and guts away and trimming fins and gills, a business he learned from his mother when he was a kid camping in Northern California, fishing for river trout.
 Even now, when I'm breaking down a large fish or gutting a small one, that sweet, mineral scent of fish blood and innards takes me back to those afternoons watching Dad and his skilled knife work, and I feel a strange kindred link to my late grandmother, through a lesson on fish gutting, passed down from mother to son to daughter.